ARM-software/arm-trusted-firmware/docs/sdei.rst

 -  The event number: this must be a positive 32-bit integer.

--  The interrupt number the event is bound to:
+-  For an event that has a backing interrupt, the interrupt number the event is bound to:

    - If it's not applicable to an event, this shall be left as ``0``.